crodrigoturner/blog/content/favourites.md

 ## Favourites

-These are my favourite "things", they may be others, but these are mine...
+These are my favourite "things".
+There may be others, but these are mine...

 Songs &rarr; [https://open.spotify.com/playlist/3kSJwnnQ9ebUYD2g8djOCE?si=60ce462291a54913](https://open.spotify.com/playlist/3kSJwnnQ9ebUYD2g8djOCE?si=60ce462291a54913)